ericpan64/chidian/README.md

 1. **Prefer iteration over exactness**: Instead of crashing at the first error... just keep going.
 With data, we learn as we iterate and use what we need!
 2. **Prefer using functions as objects**: Simplify code by passing functions as first-class objects -- a feature of many modern programming languages.
 3. **Prefer JSON-like structures**: No toml, yaml, xml -- just JSON (for now...).

+## Contributing

+All contributions welcome!
+Please open a PR and tag me -- I'll make sure to get back to you!